 Lot Standards Additional Details Illustration Symbol Lot area, minimum s.
 11.06.102 А 10,000 square feet Lot width, minimum s.
 11.06.103 В 85 feet Street frontage, minimum s.
 11.06.104 С 50 feet Water frontage, minimum s.
 11.06.105 - 75 feet Building Setbacks Front yard setback, minimum s.
 11.06.106 D 25 feet for principal buildings; 5 feet behind the front face of the principal building for detached accessory building, but not less than 25 feet [1,2,3] Side yard setback, minimum s.
 11.06.106 E 7 feet on one side and 10 feet on the other for principal buildings; 3 feet for detached accessory building [4] Rear yard setback, minimum s.
 11.06.106 F 20 percent of lot depth for principal buildings; 3 feet for detached accessory building without an alley; 5 feet for detached accessory building with an alley Building Standards Building height, maximum s.
-11.06.108 - 2 stories, but not more than 30 feet for principal buildings: 1 story, but not more than 15 feet for detached accessory building Building coverage, maximum s.
-11.06.109 G 30 percent for principal buildings; 20 percent of rear yard area, but not greater than 900 square feet for detached accessory building Residential floor area, minimum s.
-11.06.111 - 900 square feet on ground floor and total floor area as follows: one bedroom, 1,000 square feet; two bedrooms, 1,100 square feet; three bedrooms, 1,200 square feet, four or more bedrooms, 1,400 square feet Floor area of attached garage, maximum s.
+11.06.108 - 2 stories, but not more than 30 feet for principal buildings; 1 story, but not more than 15 feet for detached accessory building Building coverage, maximum s.
+11.06.109 G 40 percent total; not greater than 900 square feet for detached accessory building Residential floor area, minimum s.
+11.06.111 - 900 square feet, minimum Floor area of attached garage, maximum s.
 11.06.112 - 50 percent of ground floor living area; the Planning Commission may allow more than 50 percent as a special exception provided the floor area over 50 percent is deducted from the allowable floor area of detached accessory buildings Number of detached accessory buildings, maximum s.
 11.06.115 Н 2 Other Distance between driveway and property boundary line, minimum - I 3 feet

-The minimum front yard setback may be less than or more than what is stated if setback averaging applies, but not less than 15 feet.
-If a lot is 1.0 acre or larger and abuts the right-of-way line of an expressway, primary arterial, or standard arterial, the front yard setback for principal buildings constructed after September 1, 1995 is 75 feet.

-3. If a lot is 1.0 acre or larger and abuts the right-of-way line of an expressway the setback for a detached accessory building constructed after September 1, 1995 is 35 feet or if abutting a primary arterial or standard arterial, the setback is 25 feet if constructed after September 1, 1995

-4. If the lot width for an existing lot is less than what is required, the side yard setback may be reduced proportionately to the ratio between the actual width and the required width, but not less than 75 percent of the required setback.
+- 1. The minimum front yard setback may be less than or more than what is stated if setback averaging applies, but not less than 15 feet. - If a lot is 1.0 acre or larger and abuts the right-of-way line of an expressway, primary arterial, or standard arterial, the front yard setback for principal buildings constructed after September 1, 1995 is 75 feet. - 3.
+If a lot is 1.0 acre or larger and abuts the right-of-way line of an expressway the setback for a detached accessory building constructed after September 1, 1995 is 35 feet or if abutting a primary arterial or standard arterial, the setback is 25 feet if constructed after September 1, 1995. - 4.
+If the lot width for an existing lot is less than what is required, the side yard setback may be reduced proportionately to the ratio between the actual width and the required width, but not less than 75 percent of the required setback.